 Almost a third of the route is in Texas alone: the highway passes through El Paso, San Antonio, and Houston, with Big Bend National Park an easy side trip.

-After Texas the highway runs through Baton Rouge and New Orleans in Louisiana.
-It continues east through Mississippi, Alabama, and the Florida Panhandle before concluding in Jacksonville.
+After Texas, the highway runs through Baton Rouge and New Orleans in Louisiana.
+It continues east through Mississippi, Alabama, and the Florida Panhandle before finishing up in Jacksonville.

 3. Great Northern Route: Seattle to Boston on Interstate 90